Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Acknowledgments

 E.K.H.T.T. acknowledges support from the Research Experience for Undergraduates program at the Institute for Astronomy, University of Hawai‘i-Mānoa funded through the National Science Foundation grant $\#$6109694.
 E.K.H.T.T. also acknowledges support from the Whitman Internship Grant through Whitman College.
 E.K.H.T.T. would like to thank the Institute for Astronomy for their hospitality during this project.

 E.K.H.T.T. also gratefully acknowledges support for this research from the National Science Foundation’s Research Experience for Undergraduates program PHY-2244258 at Texas Christian University.

-E.K.H.T.T. would like to additionally extend gratitude to Dr. Robyn Sanderson from the University of Pennsylvania, Dr. Sukanya Chakrabarti from the University of Alabama, Huntsville, Dr. Marc Hon from the Massachusetts Institute of Technology, Dr. Andrea Dobson from Whitman College, Dr. Matthew Shetrone from the University of Californa, Santa Cruz, and Aldo Sepuvelda from the University of Texas at Austin School of Law for their insightful conversations and feedback on this work.
+E.K.H.T.T. would like to additionally extend gratitude to Dr. Robyn Sanderson from the University of Pennsylvania, Dr. Sukanya Chakrabarti from the University of Alabama, Huntsville, Dr. Marc Hon from the Massachusetts Institute of Technology, Dr. Andrea Dobson from Whitman College, Dr. Matthew Shetrone from the University of Californa, Santa Cruz, Aldo Sepulveda from the University of Texas at Austin School of Law, and Dr. Keith Hawkins from the University of Texas at Austin \revb{and Dr. Eugene Vasiliev from the University of Surrey} for their insightful conversations and feedback on this work.

 D.H. acknowledges support from the Alfred P. Sloan Foundation and the National Science Foundation (AST-2009828).

 P.M.F. acknowledges support from the National Science Foundation (AST-2206541).